openspending/spendb/doc/overview.rst

 Conceptual Overview
 ===================

-OpenSpending is an open data project aimed at tracking public finance all over the world.
+SpenDB is an open data project aimed at tracking public finance all over the world.
 The software is capable of loading and presenting many different types of data, including budgetary and spending data.
-In technical terms, OpenSpending is an OLAP-inspired multi-tenant datamart that offers web interfaces to generate data models, trigger data imports, run searches, aggregation queries and REST-style requests against individual resources.
+In technical terms, SpenDB is an OLAP-inspired multi-tenant datamart that offers web interfaces to generate data models, trigger data imports, run searches, aggregation queries and REST-style requests against individual resources.